Nepal Mandala: History

-The Buddhist text Manjushrimula Kalpa has mentioned Manadeva (reigned 464-506 AD) as being the king of Nepal Mandala.
+The Buddhist text Manjushrimula Kalpa mentions Manadeva (reigned 464-506 AD) as being the king of Nepal Mandala.
 The term Nepal Mandala also appears in the popular Buddhist text Swayambhu Purana.
 It occurs in a stone inscription at Gyaneswar, Kathmandu dating from the eighth century during the reign of Licchavi king Jayadeva II.
-Legends also speak about the fact that old Kirati kings offered the throne of the Mandala to the Shakya clan, the clan attributed to the origins of Buddhism.
+Legends also speak about the fact that old Kirati kings offered the throne of the Mandala to the Shakya clan, which is attributed to the origins of Buddhism.

 The term Nepal Mandala has been used through the centuries in stone and copper inscriptions and the colophons of manuscripts when mentioning the dedicator's address.
 It is also referred to during important Buddhist ceremonies.